 Other than losing your cellphone on the first loop of a roller coaster, long lines are the worst thing about a day at a theme park.

 The good news is some theme parks understand how boring it is to wait in line.
 There are rides that exist, and others in development, that replace traditional queues with live entertainment and other, more exciting, options.
-But there are still times when you will need to wait to score a seat on the best rides.
-Try a few of these ideas the next time you’re waiting.
+But there are still times when you will need to wait to get into the best attractions.
+Try a few of these ideas the next time you’re at the end of a seemingly endless ride line.

 Plan the rest of your day.
 Theme parks are huge.
 Use a park map to make a list of the rides you want to hit next.